georgePashchenko/open-vocabulary-detector/README.md

 <hr />

 ### Main Contributions
-1) We used official implementation of [Object Centric Open Vocabulary Detection](https://github.com/hanoonaR/object-centric-ovd) along with [Detectron2](https://github.com/facebookresearch/detectron2) library and for inference.
+1) We used official implementation of [Object Centric Open Vocabulary Detection](https://github.com/hanoonaR/object-centric-ovd) along with [Detectron2](https://github.com/facebookresearch/detectron2) library for inference.
-2) We modified the sources to obtain embeddings from the predicted bounding boxes, which can be reused with an updated vocabulary, but without re-running the detector.
+2) We modified the sources to obtain embeddings from the predicted bounding boxes, which can be classified with an updated vocabulary, but without re-running the detector.

 <hr />